Method of lines

-Application to elliptical equations
+Application to elliptic equations

 MOL requires that the PDE problem is well-posed as an initial value (Cauchy) problem in at least one dimension, because ODE and DAE integrators are initial value problem (IVP) solvers.
 Thus it cannot be used directly on purely elliptic partial differential equations, such as Laplace's equation.
 However, MOL has been used to solve Laplace's equation by using the method of false transients.
 In this method, a time derivative of the dependent variable is added to Laplace’s equation.
 Finite differences are then used to approximate the spatial derivatives, and the resulting system of equations is solved by MOL.
 It is also possible to solve elliptical problems by a semi-analytical method of lines.
 In this method, the discretization process results in a set of ODE's that are solved by exploiting properties of the associated exponential matrix.

 Recently, to overcome the stability issues associated with the method of false transients, a perturbation approach was proposed which was found to be more robust than standard method of false transients for a wide range of elliptic PDEs.